 You will need to use your own income to pay your own rent and bills through employment, benefits, or a combination of both.
-We have a benefits adviser in the Leaving and After Care service who can help and give you advice, alongside your social worker or PA.
+We have a Benefits Adviser available who can help and give you advice, alongside your social worker or PA.
 It is very important to talk to your PA if you have problems with understanding and paying your bills, such as rent, electricity or water.
 Do not ignore official looking letters, they could be very important.

-Types of accommodation explained Lewisham's Supported Housing Pathway
+Types of accommodation explained

+Leaving Care Supported Housing Pathway

 Supported housing is a unique pathway that helps you gain the skills you need to live independently with security and confidence.
-Within the pathway, there are several different schemes where you will have access to a keyworker who will work with you to help you get gain the skills and knowledge to live independently, support you with education, training and/or employment and help move

-There are also specific services for young adults who may be particularly vulnerable, for example because their mental health may sometimes be fragile.
-All key workers work alongside you and your PA.
+Within the pathway, there are several different schemes where you will have access to a keyworker who will work with you to help you gain the skills and knowledge to live independently, support you with education, training and/or employment and help move you into independent housing when the time is right.
+There are also specific services for young adults who may be particularly vulnerable, all key workers work alongside you and your PA.